-A controller notifies the supervisory authority within 72 hours of detecting a breach that it has lost a CD containing a copy of the personal data of some of its customers.
-The CD is later found misfiled within the controller's premises and recovered.
+A controller notifies the supervisory authority within 72 hours of detecting a breach that it has lost a USB key containing a copy of the personal data of some of its customers.
+The USB key is later found misfiled within the controller's premises and recovered.
 The controller updates the supervisory authority and requests the notification be amended.